All About HIV Testing

 HIV Self-Test (HST)

-Or for more detailed information on approved HIV self-testing in Australia, visit the AFAO website.
+For more detailed information on approved HIV self-testing in Australia, visit the AFAO website.

-• As these devices are screening tests, the possible results are ‘reactive’, ‘negative’ (non-reactive), or ‘invalid’.
-Any reactive result needs to be confirmed by a blood test conducted by a healthcare professional
+As these devices are screening tests, the possible results are ‘reactive’, ‘negative’ (non-reactive), or ‘invalid’.
+Any reactive result needs to be confirmed by a blood test conducted by a healthcare professional.

 Window Period